 Going topless is not a problem.

-Rated as the best beach in the world by some.
-However, Patara may be the best in
+Rated as the best beach in the world by some, Patara

-of child-friendly shore - medium grain brown sand - backed only
+of child-friendly shore coated with medium grain brown sand and backed only

 Loungers and umbrellas are available for rent but there is not camping permitted and no watersports available.
 If you have room in your luggage you could bring your own heavy duty beach chairs to save some money on rental fees.